bruceharrison1984/-nrwl-s3-upload/README.md

   }
 ```

+### Uploaded Bucket Object `content-type`

+This plugin uses [mime-types](https://www.npmjs.com/package/mime-types) to make a best guess at file mime types as they are uploaded to S3.
+This means your files should arrive in S3, ready to be served as a static assets without having to manually define the types.

 ### Static S3 Bucket Name

 If you are directly targetting an S3 bucket, you can simply enter the name of the S3 bucket as the `bucketName` parameter in the NX task definition.